 Using the reflection formula for the Gamma functions, we can write

 For $l\in \mathbb{Z}_{\ge0}$, $s\in\mathbb{Z}$, $l\ge |s|$, and $M\omega \neq 0$,

 It implies

-As done in the last appendix, we can expand the above expression in the linear order of $M\omega$, and neglect the second and higher order terms of $M\omega$.
+As done in the last Appendix, we can expand the above expression in the linear order of $M\omega$ and neglect the second- and higher-order terms of $M\omega$.
 This leads to \ref{simplified_non_static_rf_ext_BH} of the main text.